Daniel Regan's (be)longing conference. Photo by Michael Mendones

 · Evaluation of impact and how to fund this work

-Please sign up for the day here or at Eventbrite – the schedule will be updated on 7 April once sessions are confirmed.
+Please sign up for the day here or at Eventbrite – the schedule will be updated in mid April once sessions are confirmed.

 Share this page